yann-mabsilico/yann-mabsilico.github.io/content/azure/cli.md

 - centos-container-rdma
 - ubuntu-server-container-rdma

-`RDMA` means *Remote direct memory access* and is apparently used to have have a memory that is common to multiple nodes.
+`RDMA` means *Remote direct memory access* and is apparently used to have a memory that is common to multiple nodes.
 Could be useful.
 After that, running a job means deploying a container on the VMs of the pool.

 - New resource group: